Ronen Tzur: Political career

 In 2010, Tzur advised former president Moshe Katzav regarding the allegations of rape for which he was convicted in 2010.

 In 2018, through his company, Rosenbaum Communications, a public relations firm; Tzur led a strategic media smear campaign to block the extradition of Malka Leifer, a former school principal and the accused in the Adass Israel School sex abuse scandal, whom Australia has attempted to extradite to stand trial for 74 counts of child sex abuse.

 In early 2019, Tzur became an official advisor to former Israel Defense Forces chief of staff Benny Gantz and the Israel Resilience Party.

+During the Gaza war, Tzur was a media advisor to the Hostages and Missing Families Forum.
+In February 2024, he stepped down after 45 families had signed a petition seeking his ouster.